flightaware/kafkatcl/README.md

 Invoke *command* when kafka cpp-driver statistics callbacks are received.

 The command will be invoked with one argument, which is the JSON provided by the stats callback.

+You will need to config *statistics.interval.ms* to the interval you want statistics called back at.

 * *$handle* **logger** **syslog**